-Or, buy a digital file to print at a format and size of your choice for £35.
+Or, buy a digital file to print at a format and size of your choice.
 Read more about how this works…

 Prints are available on an A2 sheet (420mm x 594mm) with the image printed at the exact same size as the original painting (321mm x 456mm).
 Each print is signed by the artist.

 Digital copies are available for you to print at a format and size of your choice.
 Read more...

 The original painting in watercolour is a gift for my daughter.

 In my painting ‘Dig on Down‘ I investigated our place in the natural world and our relationship with horses.
 In painting that, I intrigued myself with the prehistoric cave art of Lascaux, France, and Altamira, Spain, and wanted to look harder some more.
 The cave paintings were made 20,000-years ago by our ancestors before ‘art’ as we know it today existed.
 I also looked at an Exmoor pony called Nutmeg who lives at the end of the lane where I live.
 She looks just like a tarpan – a species of extinct wild horse – and like one of the horses painted on the cave walls.
 The result is this painting ‘Prehistoric stampede’.
 I used deep, rich, glowing earthy colours.

 This painting celebrates the incredible work of my hero, the scandalously unsung Alfred Russel Wallace.
 Wallace came up with the theory of natural selection independently of Darwin and established the study of biogeography.

 This painting is no longer available, and is shown here for your viewing pleasure and for the glory of Wallace.